Mexican Red Rice (Arroz Rojo) by Tess Masters

-“The secret to getting a rich deep tomato flavor is blending together canned and sun-dried tomatoes, dry-toasting the rice, boosting the flavor with Massel chicken-flavored broth, and then stirring through some cilantro, green onions, lime juice, salt, and pepper.
-I love infusing grains with herbs and spices for flavor fever, and this Mexican red rice is deeeelicious!”
+“The secret to getting a rich deep tomato flavour is blending together canned and sun-dried tomatoes, dry-toasting the rice, boosting the flavour with Massel Chicken Style broth, and then stirring through some cilantro, green onions, lime juice, salt, and pepper.
+I love infusing grains with herbs and spices for flavour fever, and this Mexican red rice is deeeelicious!”

-1/4 teaspoon red pepper flakes, plus more to taste
+- 1/4 teaspoon chilli/red pepper flakes, plus more to taste

-1/2 cup (20g) firmly packed finely chopped cilantro
+- 1/2 cup (20g) firmly packed finely chopped coriander/cilantro

-1/2 cup (40g) finely chopped green onions (white and green parts)
+- 1/2 cup (40g) finely chopped spring/green onions (white and green parts)